bonigarcia/selenium-webdriver-java/README.md

 # Hands-on Selenium WebDriver 4 with Java

 This repository contains a comprehensive collection of examples about [Selenium WebDriver] 4 using [Java] as language binding.
 It has been implemented as multi-module project (usin [Maven] and [Gradle] as build tools) composed by tests based on different frameworks: [JUnit 4], [JUnit 5], [TestNG], and [Selenium-Jupiter].
-This code is open source, released under the terms of [Apache 2.0 License].

 ## About

-selenium4-java (Copyright &copy; 2021) is a project created and maintained by [Boni Garcia] licensed under [Apache 2.0 License].
+selenium4-java (Copyright &copy; 2021) is an open-source project created and maintained by [Boni Garcia], licensed under the terms of [Apache 2.0 License].

 [Apache 2.0 License]: http://www.apache.org/licenses/LICENSE-2.0
 [Boni Garcia]: http://bonigarcia.github.io/